injashkin/md-pug-to-html/README.md

 ## About The Project

-MdPugToHtml massively converts Markdown files to HTML.
-You can specify a Pug template by which all Markdown pages will be converted to HTML.
-Also, MdPugToHtml generates an array of objects, which contains the following data for each created HTML page:
+MdPugToHtml massively converts Markdown files to HTML files.
+At the same time, you can specify a Pug template by which all Markdown pages will be converted to HTML.

+Also, the MdPugToHtml converter generates an array of objects, which contains the following data for each created HTML page:

 - path to the HTML page file
 - HTML page title